adeshbhongale/adeshbhongale/README.md

 <div align="left">
     👨‍🎓 Final Year Computer Science Student<br>
-    🎨 Also love to design unique shit <br>
+    🎨 Also love to design unique interfaces <br>
     😿 How many aura points will you give me if I tell you that <be>
         I started my coding journey in my last year <br>
     💭 Currently learning Backend development deeply<br>